Jozty/website/content/functions/mean.md

 ---
-title: mean function
+title: Mean function
-description: a thorough tour of mean function
+description: Gives the mean of the given list
+keywords: Mean
 ---

 ## Mean